ibexlabs/cis-aws-v3-terraform/README.md

-# cis_aws_v3_terraform
+# Deploy CIS AWS Foundations Benchmark v3 using Terraform

-Run CIS AWS Foundations Benchmark v3.0.0 via Terraform
+This repository is intended to be an example terraform deployment to deploy CIS AWS Foundations Benchmark v3.0.0 on your AWS account and region.